vladflore/sholia/README.md

-# shopping-list-app
+# shopping-list-app a.k.a. sholia

-shopping list app
+This is the small web application - sholia - a shopping list application.